 Solomon Psychology Laboratory, completed 1966.

-Solomon Asch came to Penn as head (czar) of the cognitive major area.
+Solomon Asch came to Penn in 1972 as head (czar) of the cognitive major area.

-During his tenure here, he was mostly occupied with research on
+Studies.
+During his time here, he was mostly occupied with research

 Sensation and perception